-• other promotional elements (e.g. premiums, vending machines and catalogue sales).
+- content and style of the advertisement - other promotional elements (e.g. premiums, vending machines and catalogue sales).

-2 Identify and discuss the four political risk assessment methods.
+2. Identify and discuss the four political risk assessment methods.

-The text identifies the following four political risk assessment methods:
+The text identifies the following four political risk assessment methods (Chapter 2: Assessment):

-- the grand tour-a first-hand appraisal of the foreign country by senior executives of the international marketing firm - the old hand-the employment of an expert consultant on the country who may be based overseas or in the domestic market - Delphi technique-which involves consulting with a group of country experts, each of whom has a different background and is asked to give independent opinions on that country based on questions prepared by the international marketing firm - quantitative methods-which involve developing a mathematical relationship among a series of quantifiable variables to predict certain outcomes.
+- The grand tour a first-hand appraisal of the foreign country by senior executives of the international marketing firm. - The old hand employment of an expert consultant on the country who may be based overseas or in the domestic market. - Delphi technique involves consulting with a group of country experts, each of whom has a different background and is asked to give independent opinions on that country based on questions prepared by the international marketing firm. - Quantitative methods involves developing a mathematical relationship among a series of quantifiable variables to predict certain outcomes.

-3 Consider the advantages and disadvantages of each of the four political risk assessment methods discussed in Question 2.
+3. Consider the advantages and disadvantages of each of the four political risk assessment methods discussed in Question 2.

-Risk assessment method Advantages Disadvantages Grand tour First-hand meetings with government officials and local businesses Information may be misleading-contacts often represent the establishment, not the future political risk Old hand An expert experienced in the country If non-national, depends on capability, experience and recency in the country of the consultant If national, report may be influenced by networks Delphi technique Time-consuming Need to pick the right people to include Quantitative methods Statistically valid Requires technical expertise Often a static model
+Risk assessment method Advantages Disadvantages

+Grand tour First-hand meetings Information may be

+with government misleading - contacts

+officials and local often represent the

+businesses. establishment, not the

+future political risk.

+Old hand An expert experienced If non-national,

+in the country. depends on capability,

+experience and

+recency in the country

+of the consultant.

+If national, report may